twilio-professional-services/flex-preview-dialer/README.md

         }
     }'
   ```
+   If you need more information about modifying the UI, please refer to this [documentation](https://www.twilio.com/docs/flex/ui-configuration-customization):

 4.  run `npm install`

-5. copy ./serverless/.env.sample to ./serverless/.env and populate the appropriate environment variables.
+5. copy `./serverless/.env.sample` to `./serverless/.env` and populate the appropriate environment variables.

-6.  cd into ./serverless/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`
+6.  cd into `./serverless/` then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`

-8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-dialpad.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex
+8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-dialpad.js to [Twilio Assets](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex